AlexxIT/SonoffLAN/README.md

 `local` mode can't work without ewelink credentials because it needs devices encryption keys.

 Devices in DIY mode can be used without ewelink credentials because their protocol unencrypted.
-But the average user does not need to use the devices in this mode.
+But the average user does not need to use devices in this mode.

 ### Debug page